Paste your Google Webmaster Tools verification code here Skip to main content

 Fox Creek

-Empire Metals Corp. is a Canadian mining company exploring Fox Creek area for the potential to extract lithium, potassium, boron, bromine, magnesium and other elements of interest from saline formation water (or brine) that is currently being extracted by petro-operators as a waste-product associated with the oil and gas production.
+Empire Metals Corp.’s is a Canadian mining company evaluating the Fox Creek area for the potential to extract lithium and associated dissolved elements of interest from saline brines that are currently being extracted as a waste product from oil and gas wells from the aquifer underlying the project.

-Historic exploration on the Property, and in the Fox Creek area, has been focused on oil and gas exploration and production.
-The first exploration and sampling programs to test the brine potential of the Beaverhill Lake aquifer were conducted on the property on the Property in 2009 and 2010 by Channel Resources Ltd.
+Historic exploration on the Property, and in the Fox Creek area, has been focused on oil and gas exploration targeting the underlying Beaverhill Lake aquifer.
+Channel Resources initiated exploration of the aquifer in 2009, with multiple wells beginning operation on the footprint of the Fox Creek Project.

-Lithium brine reservoirs are accumulations of saline ground waters enriched in dissolved lithium that occur in a closed basin in arid regions.
-The brine will typically contain between 200 to 1,400 mg/litre and are either pumped to the surface of from free flowing aquifers then discharged into progressive evaporation ponds that yield a series of ponds with substantially greater concentrations of Lithium.
-The best known North American deposit for this type of lithium brine concentration is located in Clayton Valley, Nevada.
+The oil and gas wells on the Project provide a unique opportunity to evaluate the possibility of recovering valuable lithium brines from the currently produced waste material from the oil recovery process.
+The Lithium brine reservoirs are accumulations of oil and gas mixed with saline ground waters enriched in dissolved lithium that occur in a closed basin in arid regions.
+The brine is pumped to the surface where the lithium rich brine can be separated and processed through progressive evaporation ponds that yield a series of greater concentrations of Lithium.
+The best known North American deposit for this type of lithium brine concentration is in Clayton Valley, Nevada.